AFRY x Gapminder

 Take the UN Goals Test!

-Latest News: new survey shows little or no knowledge of UN’s global goals for sustainable development
+Survey shows little or no knowledge of UN’s global goals for sustainable development

 Experts from AFRY have supported Gapminder in developing their new UN Goals Test.
 The initial studies of the test confirm that ignorance is widespread.
 Respondents in Sweden, Norway, Finland and Denmark answered 18 questions related to the Sustainable Development Goals.
 The results show widespread misconceptions – 8 out of 10 answers given were incorrect.